alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/dfns.md

 ### Create a Dfns SmartAccountSigner

 Setup the Dfns Web3 Provider and wrap it in an AlchemyProvider.
-See the Dfns example [Readme](https://github.com/dfnsext/typescript-sdk/blob/m/examples/viem/alchemy-aa-gasless/README.md) for detail on populating the environment variables.
+See the Dfns example [Readme](https://github.com/dfnsext/typescript-sdk/blob/m/examples/viem/alchemy-aa-gasless/README.md) for details on populating the environment variables.

 ```ts
 import {